 Playing with toy cars: Your child can make sounds (“vroom!” “beep beep!”) and act out pretend scenarios, such as a race between your car and theirs.
 Simple phrases like “Ready, set, go!” can help a child learn to use words for a purpose.
 When they hear or say the word “go,” they know that it means to push the car!

-Cause-and-effect is a huge part of communication, and it’s also a big part of play.
+Cause and effect is a huge part of communication, and it’s also a big part of play.
 If a child pulls a block out of the tower, it's going to fall.
 If they push the button on the toy, it will make a noise.
 Similarly, if you tell someone what you need, you can get something in return.
-Play is an amazing way for kids to learn this concept of cause-and-effect.
+Play is an amazing way for kids to learn this concept of cause and effect.

 3 Practice speech at your child’s level